By Ryan Foley

 My knees were shaking from the start.
 Three minutes of my speech had passed without incident when it happened.
 Then a horrible screech echoed through the sound system, followed by a heavy silence.
 I stood there, teeth clenched, afraid that my voice would betray me again.
 My face was hot, my heart was racing, and the audience was waiting, staring.
 All those eyes!

 “Come on, Foley!” the voice in my head said, “Focus on your points.”

 Two minutes later it happened again!

 “We’re almost there, Foley.
 Clear your throat and keep going.”

 I kept going, delivering my short presentation as best as I could without fear of sounding any worse than I already had.
 All I could do at that point was to concentrate on what I was saying, not how I was saying it.

 I’m sure that none of the 2,000-strong audience remembers my voice cracking that day.
 The presentation had apparently gone over well despite my voice issues.

-In retrospect, I did two things that day that helped drive down my anxiety so the show could go on.
-But there were also two things I could have done to boost my confidence and poise even more.
+In retrospect, I did two things that day that helped drive down my anxiety, but there were two additional things I could have done to boost my confidence and poise.

 What I did I do well?